Automorphisms of the k-curve graph: Introduction

 The focus of this paper is to verify the metaconjecture for an infinite family of curve graphs whose edges represent bounded intersection.
 In particular, we will consider the following natural generalization of $\C(S)$.
 For any $k \in \mathbb{N}$, the $k$-\textit{curve graph} is defined to be the graph whose vertices are those of $\mathcal{C}(S)$ and whose edges represent homotopy classes of curves with geometric intersection number at most $k$.
 Our main result characterizes $\Aut(\mathcal{C}_k(S))$ when $|\chi(S)|$ is sufficiently large relative to $k$.

 \begin{theorem} Suppose $|\chi(S)| \geq k+ 512$.
 Then the natural map

 is an isomorphism. \end{theorem}

 When $k = 1$, Theorem \ref{k-curve} holds without the restriction on the Euler characteristic of $S$.
-However, the proof has been omitted for the sake of clarity, since it is nearly identical to the proof of Theorem \ref{non-separating}.
+The proof has been omitted for the sake of clarity since it is nearly identical to the proof of Theorem \ref{non-separating}.
 Furthermore the lower bound of $k + 512$ on $|\chi(S)|$ is not sharp.
 See the appendix for details on how this bound is derived.

 Theorem \ref{k-curve} addresses Part (3) of Question $7.4$ of Margalit's collection of open problems \cite{Margalit}.
-It represents a first step towards resolving Ivanov's metaconjecture in the cases where edges are not for disjointness.
+It represents a first step towards resolving Ivanov's metaconjecture in the cases where edges do not represent disjointness.
 In addition, to the authors' knowledge it is only the third result in the literature which resolves Ivanov's conjecture for an infinite family of simplicial complexes.
-The first such result was the work of Brendle--Margalit for \textit{complexes of regions} \cite{BrendleMargalit} and the second is McLeay's extension of their work from close surfaces to punctured surfaces (including those of genus $0$) \cite{McLeay}.
+The first such result was the work of Brendle--Margalit for \textit{complexes of regions} \cite{BrendleMargalit} and the second is McLeay's extension of their work from closed surfaces to punctured surfaces (including those of genus $0$) \cite{McLeay}.

-In addition to results concerning simplicial automorphisms mentioned above, there are a number of theorems characterizing simplicial injections (e.g. \cite{Aramayona} \cite{AramayonaLeininger}, \cite{AramayonaKoberdaParlier}, \cite{Irmak2}, \cite{IrmakMcCarthy}), quasi-isometries \cite{RafiSchleimer}, and other types of structure-preserving maps of $\mathcal{C}(S)$ and related complexes.
+In addition to results concerning simplicial automorphisms mentioned above, there are a number of theorems characterizing simplicial injections \cite{Aramayona, AramayonaLeininger, AramayonaKoberdaParlier, Irmak2, IrmakMcCarthy}, quasi-isometries \cite{RafiSchleimer}, and other types of structure-preserving maps of $\mathcal{C}(S)$ and related complexes.
 For example, in \cite{RafiSchleimer}, Rafi-Schleimer identify the group of quasi-isometries of $\mathcal{C}(S)$ with $\mbox{Mod}^{\pm}(S)$.
 We remark that even though $\mathcal{C}_{k}(S)$ is quasi-isometric to $\mathcal{C}(S)$, this result does not imply Theorem \ref{k-curve}.
 Indeed, a priori it is possible that an automorphism of $\mathcal{C}_{k}(S)$ moves every vertex a uniformly bounded distance, and would therefore be equivalent to the identity as a quasi-isometry.